Last reviewed 26 May 2020

 Emerging scientific literature will continue to be scrutinised and it is suggested pregnant women follow the same precautions for the prevention of COVID-19, including regular handwashing, avoiding individuals who are unwell and self-isolating and to consult a healthcare provider by telephone for advice if concerned especially those with other underlying health conditions.

 The CQC wrote to all registered providers outlining changes to their regulatory approach in response to the coronavirus (COVID-19) outbreak.
 This included stopping routine inspections and provider information collections (PIC).

-Practices are encouraged to continue to submit statutory notifications and we encourage you to maintain contact with you inspector relationship owner through this period and they will make themselves available to support you.
+Practices are encouraged to continue to submit statutory notifications and are encouraged to maintain inspector relationship through this period.

 Information governance is key to ensure data is managed and shared appropriately.